Holdings

 General Collection

-The Ada Hayden Herbarium (ISC-IA) houses over 660,000 specimens, including the University of Iowa Herbarium (IA) which was transferred in 2004.
+The Ada Hayden Herbarium (ISC-IA) houses aroun 710,000 specimens, including the University of Iowa Herbarium (IA) which was transferred in 2004 and the University of Northern Iowa Herbarium (ISTC) in 2023.
 It ranks within the top 12 in size among university herbaria in the United States.
 It is also within the top 30 in size of more than 600 United States herbaria, including those at botanical gardens and museums.
 The herbarium's general collection contains the largest number of specimens.
 The general collection includes flowering plants (angiosperms), conifers (gymnosperms), ferns (pteridophytes), mosses and liverworts (bryophytes), fungi, lichens, and algae.

 Representatives of virtually all of Iowa's estimated 2000 species of ferns, conifers, and flowering plants are included in the herbarium.
 These holdings are the fundamental reference for such works as The Vascular Plants of Iowa (L.J.
 Eilers and D.M.
 Roosa, 1994), Distribution of Iowa's Threatened and Endangered Vascular Plants (Iowa Department of Natural Resources, 1988, and unpublished revision, 1994), and Flora of North America (N.R.
 Morin, editor, ongoing series).